 Then there is the partial planning package, which offers a more hands-on approach.

-In addition to day-of coordination, partial planning could include assistance with selecting vendors, negotiating contracts, and managing certain elements of the design and decor.
+In addition to day-of coordination, partial planning may include assistance with selecting vendors, negotiating contracts, and managing certain aspects of the design and décor.

-Finally, there is the full planning package, which is the most comprehensive option.
-This includes everything from previous tiers, plus budget management, venue selection, managing all vendor communications, and complete design and decor planning.
+Finally, there are complete planning services, which represent the most extensive option.
+This includes everything from previous tiers, plus budget management, venue selection, managing all vendor communications, and complete design and décor planning.

-Full planning services usually begin well in advance of the wedding date and offer the highest level of support and guidance throughout the planning process.
+Complete planning services are typically booked well in advance of the wedding date and command higher fees due to their all-inclusive nature, providing the highest level of support and guidance throughout the planning process.

 For each package, detail exactly which services are included to set clear expectations.
 Provide room for custom add-ons and upgrades for increased revenue.